 Most states require that corporations have a Board of Directors unless the shareholder agreement provides otherwise.12

 People often serve more than one role so it is important to list officers and directors by role and not by name.
-In the long run, it is also helpful to track terms of service for each role and person.
+In the long run, it is helpful to track terms of service for each role and person.

 Here is the information to track for officers and directors:

-Type of Role: officer, director, or other (consultant, lawyer, accountant, or auditor)
+- Type of Role: officer, director, or other (consultant, lawyer, accountant, or auditor)

-Title: chair, director, President and CEO, Treasurer, Secretary, etc.
+- Title: chair, director, President and CEO, Treasurer, Secretary, etc.

-Name: first and last name
+- Name: first and last name

-Start Date (term of service): date of appointment
+- Start Date (term of service): date of appointment

-End Date (term of service): date appointment ends
+- End Date (term of service): date appointment ends

 Ownership

-Corporate owners and investors are usually called "Shareholders" or "Stockholders".
-Ownership interests are called "stocks" or "shares".
+Corporate owners and investors are called “Shareholders” or “Stockholders”.
+Ownership interests are called “stocks” or “shares”.
 There are several other instruments which convey ownership interests such as options, warrants, and convertible debt.

 You should capture the name of the owner and the percentage of ownership at a minimum.